langonej/tekx/index.rst

 Hackathon Breakfast will start at 0730.

-Beginning on Wednesday May 2nd, 2018, each team will have full access to their own cluster.
+*Beginning on Wednesday May 2nd*, 2018, each team will have full access to their own cluster.
 Details on how to connect, credentials, and other useful info, will be posted directly to this site.
+Please keep in mind that the clusters will be reset the night before the event to ensure everyone starts from a level playing field.

 The Hacking Environment
 ===============